AHuffmyer/ASH_Putnam_Lab_Notebook/about.md

 #### *Invited Lectures and Presentations*

+10. **Huffmyer AS**.
+Empowering Discovery: The Role of Education in Scientific Resilience.
+Philanthropic Education Organization of Oregon.
+Seaside, OR, USA.
+April 2025.
 9. **Huffmyer AS**.
 Understanding shifts in symbiotic and physiological state in reef-building corals across developmental and environmental gradients.
 Old Dominion University Biology Seminar Series.
 Virtual invited seminar speaker.
 December 2022.
 8. **Huffmyer AS**.
 Multi-omic approaches to understand reef coral development and symbiosis.
 University of Washington eScience Postdoctoral Fellows seminar.
 Virtual invited seminar speaker.
 November 2022.
 7. **Huffmyer AS**.
 Physiological and multi-omic signatures of shifts in symbiotic nutritional exchange in reef-building coral early life history.
 University of Technology Sydney Climate Change Cluster (C3).
 Virtual invited seminar speaker.
 June 2022.